 Adam McGinnis is the Digital Media Specialist for DC PCSB.
 Mr. McGinnis is in charge of the website, managing all social media accounts, blogging, and overseeing various digital projects.
-During his professional career, he has worked on web projects with universities, nonprofits, associations, federal agencies and governments.
+During his professional career, he has worked on web projects with universities, nonprofits, associations, federal agencies, and governments.
 He has extensive expertise in the social media space.
 Mr. McGinnis graduated from the University of Iowa with a Liberal Arts degree in Journalism and Political Science.
 He enjoys being a volunteer head coach for a youth boys basketball team.

-Nicole Newman | Community Engagement Specialist
+Nicole Newman | Community Engagement Senior Specialist

-Drew Snyder | Government Relations Specialist
+Drew Snyder | Government Relations Senior Specialist

 Drew Snyder covers government relations for DC PCSB at both the municipal and federal levels.
 Mr. Snyder brings a wealth of federal, state, and local public policy experience to the agency.
 Prior to joining DC PCSB, he worked as a Government Relations Specialist for Maryland's Judiciary where he worked on a diverse set of legislative issues affecting judges, the state constitution, and the rule of law.
 Mr. Snyder started his career at the British Embassy in Washington where he served on the communications team.
 At the Embassy, he worked on a wide variety of public affairs issues, high profile visits, and events.
 He holds a Bachelor of Arts in English from the University of Pittsburgh.

-Finance, Operations and Strategic Initiatives Department
+Finance, Operations, and Strategic Initiatives Department

 Lenora Robinson Mills | Chief Operating Officer

-Audrey Williams | Intergovernmental Relations and School Support Manager
+Audrey Williams | Senior Manager, Intergovernmental Relations and School Support

-Audrey Williams manages intergovernmental relations focusing on health, safety, transportation and recreation.
+Audrey Williams manages intergovernmental relations focusing on health, safety, transportation, and recreation.
 She works with city agencies like the Department of Health (DoH), Department of Behavioral Health (DBH), Department of Transportation (DDOT), Department of Parks and Recreations (DPR), Office of the State Superintendent of Education (OSSE) and nonprofits to bring services and support to DC public charter schools.
 Previously, she managed media and government relations at DC PCSB.
 Ms. Williams also worked in telecommunications marketing at Verizon.
 She was a Congressional Fellow with Brookings Institution, working with U.S. Rep. Robert Andrews (D-NJ) and helping to rewrite legislation and negotiate on the member's behalf as part of the reauthorization of the Higher Education Act.
-She holds a Bachelor of Arts in Journalism from New York University and a Master of Science in Marketing from University of Maryland, University College.
+She holds a Bachelor of Arts in Journalism from New York University and a Master of Science in Marketing from the University of Maryland, University College.

 Marvin Cross | Finance Manager

-Marvin Cross comes to DC PCSB with more than 16 years of financial experience in accounting, budgeting and financial management.
+Marvin Cross comes to DCPCSB with more than 16 years of financial experience in accounting, budgeting, and financial management.
 He spent 11 years at institutions of higher learning or public education including George Washington University and Prince George's County Public Schools where he served in a number of roles ranging from Budget Analyst, Senior Budget Analyst, and Assistant Director of Resource Planning.
 Mr. Cross was a financial controller in Guam.
 He graduated from Clemson University in South Carolina.

 Anne Tomkinson | Senior Manager, Human Resources & Operations

-Adam Bethke | Data Management Specialist
+Adam Bethke | Data Engineering Manager

-Adam Bethke supports DC PCSB's data management, governance, and engineering operations.
-Prior to joining the Finance, Operations and Strategic Initiatives team, Mr. Bethke supported the production of DC PCSB's Performance Management Framework, analyzing and reporting on charter academic performance.
+Adam Bethke supports DCPCSB's data management, governance, and engineering operations.
+Prior to joining the Finance, Operations, and Strategic Initiatives team, Mr. Bethke supported the production of DC PCSB's Performance Management Framework, analyzing and reporting on charter academic performance.
 He has also served as an instructor for applied graduate laboratories in research statistics and public budgeting.
 He holds a Bachelor of Arts and Master of Public Administration, both from the George Washington University.

 Tatia Pritchett | Accountant

 Tatia Pritchett is a member of the Finance team.
-She comes to DC PCSB with over 20 years of financial experience in the accounting field, having worked for the DC Office of the Chief Financial Officer for three years.
+She comes to DC PCSB with more than 20 years of financial experience in the accounting field, having worked for the DC Office of the Chief Financial Officer for three years.
 Ms. Pritchett holds a Bachelor of Science in Accounting along with a Master of Science in Accounting Information Systems from Strayer University.
 Originally from New Jersey, Ms. Pritchett now resides in Southern Maryland.

-Charlene Haigler-Mickles | Operations Associate
+Charlene Haigler-Mickles | Operations Specialist

-Annie O'Brien | Knowledge Management Specialist
+Annie O'Brien | Knowledge Management Senior Specialist

 Annie O’Brien supports DC PCSB’s knowledge and information management systems.
-Prior to DC PCSB Ms. O'Brien spent five years working with the Clinton Health Access Initiative in Sierra Leone, Rwanda, and India where she focused on knowledge management in government programs that sought to address critical shortages in the number of health care workers in each country.
+Prior to DC PCSB Ms. O'Brien spent five years working with the Clinton Health Access Initiative in Sierra Leone, Rwanda, and India where she focused on knowledge management in government programs that sought to address critical shortages in the number of healthcare workers in each country.
 She holds a Bachelor of Arts from Georgetown University and a Master of Arts in Anthropology from the University of London.

-Angela Moore | Operations Assistant
+Danielle Bell | Operations Assistant